 The plan has a maximum out-of-pocket amount of \$1,250 for Inpatient Hospital Acute.
 Once you have paid \$1,250 out-of-pocket for Inpatient Hospital Acute, the plan will cover these services at no cost to you for the rest of your stay.
-Both the maximum out-of-pocket amount for Part A and Part B medical services and the maximum out-of-pocket amount for Inpatient Hospital Acute apply to your covered Inpatient Hospital Acute.
-This means that once you have paid either \$4,200 for Part A and Part B medical services or \$1,250 for your Inpatient Hospital Acute, the plan will cover your Inpatient Hospital Acute at no cost to you for the rest of your stay.
+The benefits chart in Section 2 shows the service category out-of-pocket maximums.

-Section 1.4 Our plan does not allow providers to "balance bill" you
+Section 1.4 Our plan does not allow providers to balance bill you

-As a member of BSW SeniorCare Advantage Platinum (PPO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
-Providers may not to add additional separate charges, called "balance billing."
+As a member of BSW SeniorCare Advantage Platinum (PPO), an important protection for you is that, after you meet any deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
+Providers may not add additional separate charges, called balance billing.
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.